backstitch/api/source/includes/_v2_endpoints.md

 }
 ```

-This endpoint adds new sources to the topic.
+This endpoint deletes the topic.

 ### HTTP Request